 Treatment duration varies from patient to patient, however, is typically between 6-14 months.

 The length of time Invisalign takes will also depend on how dedicated you are to treatment.
 Compliance is the second most important factor in the success of your Invisalign treatment – other than receiving the Invisalign aligners in the first place.

 Many adults choose Invisalign because it is removable and clear.
 This makes it a great choice if you don’t want the appearance of braces impacting your appearance at work or in your social life.
 Invisalign can be removed for those important meetings and dates so that you don’t have to feel self-conscious about your smile while receiving treatment.

 Does Invisalign work for all problems?

 No Invisalign doesn’t work for everything – in some cases braces are your better or only choice.
 If you need a tooth pulled down then it is likely that you will need traditional braces as Invisalign doesn’t have the wires that make pulling down a tooth possible.
 Some people choose to combine traditional orthodontics and Invisalign when braces are needed in the initial phase of treatment.

 Your dentist will provide an official recommendation based on your individual needs during a consultation at The Dental Practice in Burwood.

 How much does Invisalign cost?

-Invisalign will cost roughly the same as traditional braces.
-Your dentist will be able to give you a price recommendation based on your initial assessment at your first appointment.
+Invisalign will cost roughly the same as traditional braces – starting from $4,500.
+Your dentist will be able to give you a price recommendation based on your initial orthodontic consultation which is free!